awsdocs/amazon-route53-docs/doc_source/dns-configuring-dnssec-enable-signing.md

 ## Establishing a chain of trust<a name="dns-configuring-dnssec-chain-of-trust"></a>

 After you enable DNSSEC signing for a hosted zone in Route 53, establish a chain of trust for the hosted zone to complete your DNSSEC signing setup\.
-You do this by creating a Delegation Signer \(DS\) record in the parent hosted zone, using the information that Route 53 provides\.
-Depending on where your domain is registered, you add the record in Route 53 or at another domain registrar\.<a name="dns-configuring-dnssec-chain-of-trust-procedure"></a>
+You do this by creating a Delegation Signer \(DS\) record in the *parent* hosted zone, for your hosted zone, using the information that Route 53 provides\.
+Depending on where your domain is registered, you add the record to the parent hosted zone in Route 53 or at another domain registrar\.<a name="dns-configuring-dnssec-chain-of-trust-procedure"></a>

 **To establish a chain of trust for DNSSEC signing**